githabideri/homedoc-subtitle-translator/README.md

 If you want to commit, feel free to fork, mess around and put "ai slop" on my "ai slop", or maybe deslop it enirely, but there is no garantuee that I will incorporate changes.

+## Prerequisites

+- **Python 3.9** or newer (matches the package metadata in `pyproject.toml`).
+Use your system interpreter or a virtual environment.
+- **Ollama-compatible server** accessible via HTTP, either from a local Ollama installation (default `http://127.0.0.1:11434`) or a reachable host on your LAN/WAN.
+Configure the URL with `--server` or the `SETZER_SERVER` environment variable when running the CLI.

 ## Run or Install

 ```bash